 We have a fully automated the process of reward distribution to ensure accuracy and timeliness of reward distributions.

-You can click the operation hash to go to tzscan to see the transaction.
+You can click the operation hash to go to tzstats to see the transaction.

-Figment is venture funded and has the resources to increase it required “roll” as new delegations are staked to our baker.
+Figment is venture funded and has the resources to increase its required “roll” as new delegations are staked to our baker.

-The Figment baker operates out of secure and redundant tier 3 internet data center (IDC) in Ontario, Canada.
+The Figment baker operates out of a secure and redundant, Tier 3 Internet data centre (IDC) in Ontario, Canada.

-We bake with a set of redundant Ledger Nano S devices which never leave the data center and have restricted physical access.
+We bake with a set of redundant Ledger Nano S devices that never leave the data centre and have restricted physical access.

-Our payout system uses a separate set of signing Ledger’s which are locked in a bank vault with limited physical access.
+Our payout system uses a separate set of signing Ledgers that are locked in a bank vault with limited physical access.

 To eliminate mistakes and ensure the fastest possible transfers, our payout system is automated and runs a full simulation before sending XTZ.
 In addition, we have written and open-sourced BakerOS management software to automate most aspects of running the Figment Bakery.

-Our experience in operating and monitoring data centers allows us to maintain a near 100% rate of exercising our baking and endorsing rights.
-Our network infrastructure is automated and continuously monitored and 24/7 alerts are configured around all key operations.
+Our experience in operating and monitoring data centres allows us to maintain a near 100% rate of exercising our baking and endorsing rights.
+Our network infrastructure is automated and continuously monitored, and 24/7 alerts are configured around all key operations.

 There is no bonding or unbonding period.

-The current Tezos protocol increases the token supply by approximately 5.51% in the first year (based on constant block rewards of 16 XTZ/block and 2 XTZ/endorsement).
+The current Tezos protocol increases the token supply by approximately 5.51% in the first year (based on constant block rewards of 16 XTZ/block and a full 32 endorsements).

 This means that if all Tezos token holders bake with all of their tokens (i.e. the entire Tezos supply), baking rewards would be near ~5.51% per year.
 However, given variance in time preferences, knowledge, and capabilities, it is unlikely that all token holders will bake and the expected return on baking is in practice greater than 5.51% a year.
 By illustration, if 50% of the Tezos token supply is being staked, the baking reward will be closer to 11% (double the inflation rate).

 Rewards are distributed directly to the baker.
-They then have ownership of the tokens and it’s their obligation to distribute the rewards to their delegators.
-As such, there is a relationship of trust between delegators and bakers since the latter could technically run away with unpaid rewards.
+They then have ownership of the tokens and it is the baker’s obligation to distribute the rewards to their delegators.
+As such, there is a relationship of trust between delegators and bakers, since the latter could technically run away with unpaid rewards.

 Validators risk of losing 512 XTZ if they double-sign and 64 XTZ if they double-endorse.

-Delegators’ funds are never at risk, as only the self-delegated bond will be affected in case of malicious behavior.
+Delegators’ funds are never at risk, as only the self-delegated bond will be affected in case of malicious behaviour.

-Any node who stake at least 8,000 XTZ, which represents a full roll, will be eligible for the active set.
-The more rolls a node stakes, the higher are its odds of proposing a block and earning rewards.
-As such, the active set does not have a limit on the number of active validators, called bakers in Tezos.
+Any node that stakes at least 8,000 XTZ (which represents a full roll) will be eligible for the active set.
+The more rolls a node stakes, the higher its odds of proposing a block and earning rewards.
+As such, the active set does not have a limit on the number of active validators (called bakers) in Tezos.